gmoraleslondono/100-days-of-code/README.md

 ## Day 28: February 16, Saturday.

-Scope determines the accessibility (visibility) of variables.
+Scope refers to the visibility of variables.

 In JavaScript there are two types of scope: